MicrosoftLearning/AI-102-AIEngineer/Instructions/11-language-understanding-speech.md

 ## Train and publish the app with *Speech Priming*

-1. At the top of the Language Understanding portal, select **Train** to train the app.
+1. At the top of the Language Understanding portal, select **Train** to train the app if it has not already been trained.
 2. At the top right of the Language Understanding portal, select **Publish**.
 Then select the **Production slot** and change the settings to enable **Speech Priming** (this will result in better performance for speech recognition).
 3. After publishing is complete, at the top of the Language Understanding portal, select **Manage**.
 4. On the **Settings** page, note the **App ID**.
 Client applications need this to use your app.
 5. On the **Azure Resources** page, under **Prediction resources**, if no prediction resource is listed, add the prediction resource in your Azure subscription.
-6. Note the **Primary Key**, **Secondary Key**, and **Location** for the prediction resource.
+6. Note the **Primary Key**, **Secondary Key**, and **Location** (<u>not</u> endpoint!) for the prediction resource.
 Speech SDK client applications need the location and one of the keys to connect to the prediction resource and be authenticated.

 ## Prepare to use the Speech SDK with Language Understanding